Travellers’ Guide 2023

 Specific emergency numbers to contact are as follows:

-Local drivers in Italy have a different “style” of driving to people in the UK.
+Local drivers in Europe have a different “style” of driving to people in the UK.
 Please take extra care when on the road.

 Most of swimming pools do not have depth markings, as this is not a legal requirement in Italy.
 For your safety please familiarise yourself with the pool and use common sense.
 You may also find that hotels do not all provide life guards and access may be limited to certain opening times.
 Children must be supervised always.

-The voltage in Italy is generally 220 volts.
+The voltage in Europe is generally 220 volts.
 You will need to take a two-pin round travel plug adaptor if you wish to use hairdryers and electric razors etc.

 Television / Satellite TV

-Where we have stated in the brochure that a hotel or self-catering property has a television or satellite TV, we make no guarantee of the channels available, which may all be in Italian.
+Where we have stated in the brochure that a hotel or self-catering property has a television or satellite TV, we make no guarantee of the channels available, which may all be in the local language.

-The drainage system in Italy is different from the UK and may not be as efficient as at home.
+The drainage system may be different fom the UK and may not be as efficient as at home.
 Please do not dispose of anything other than toilet paper in the toilet.

-Please be aware that in Italy it is not unusual for shower-rooms to have no shower curtain.
+Please be aware that in Europe it is normal for shower-rooms not to have shower curtains.

 At the beginning and end of the summer holiday season, it may happen that certain facilities mentioned in the brochure are not available, as the resort/hotel is beginning to close or has just opened.
 This may affect the choice of entertainment, facilities and dining options available, as the number of visitors is less than at the height of the season.